Bandwidth/ap-docs/bxml/verbs/sendDtmf.md

 ## XML: `<SendDtmf>`
 The `<SendDtmf>` element is used to send digits on a live call.
 This will usually be used to automate the process of navigating through an external phone tree (IVR).

-String containing the DTMF characters to be sent in a call.
-Allows a maximum of 92 characters.[br/]The digits will be sent one-by-one with a marginal delay. - The , and lowercase w characters introduce a half-second pause into the DTMF sequence.[br/]- The W character introduces a one-second pause.[br/]Example: The DTMF string 1WWW,59# will send a 1, wait 3.5 seconds, then send 59# in quick succession.[br/]Example: The DTMF string '1Ww2Ww1Ww#' will send a '1', then '2', then '1', then '#' with a wait time of 1.5 seconds between each character sent.
+String containing the DTMF characters to be sent in a call. **Allows a maximum of 92 characters.**
+The digits will be sent one-by-one with a marginal delay.

+- The , and lowercase w characters introduce a half-second pause into the DTMF sequence.
+- The W character introduces a one-second pause.

+Example: The DTMF string 1WWW,59# will send a 1, wait 3.5 seconds, then send 59# in quick succession.
+Example: The DTMF string '1Ww2Ww1Ww#' will send a '1', then '2', then '1', then '#' with a wait time of 1.5 seconds between each character sent.
 If <SendDtmf> is the last verb in the document then the call will be disconnected 30 seconds after the <SendDtmf> ends.

 ### Attributes
 | Attribute | Description |